MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/integrate-scom-managed-instance-with-log-analytics.md

 The integration of Azure Monitor SCOM Managed Instance with Log Analytics (LA) is a mechanism to synchronize the monitoring data from individual SCOM Managed Instances to the respective LA workspace with a defined frequency, enabling retention and advanced user actions such as visualization and reporting.

-Synchronization of SCOM Managed Instance monitoring data to a common data source (LA) helps to centralize all monitoring logs and prevents data fragmentation.
+Synchronization of SCOM Managed Instance attached workload's monitoring data to a common data source (LA) helps to centralize all monitoring logs and prevents data fragmentation.
 With LA retention policies, longer-term trend analysis is possible in LA.

 ## General guidelines